Normal (geometry)

 Normal vectors are of special interest in the case of smooth curves and smooth surfaces.

 The normal is often used in 3D computer graphics (notice the singular, as only one normal will be defined) to determine a surface's orientation toward a light source for flat shading, or the orientation of each of the surface's corners (vertices) to mimic a curved surface with Phong shading.

 The foot of a normal at a point of interest Q (analogous to the foot of a perpendicular) can be defined at the point P on the surface where the normal vector contains Q.

 The normal distance of a point Q to a curve or to a surface is the Euclidean distance between Q and its foot P.

-Normal to surfaces in 3D space
+Normal to space curves

-Calculating a surface normal
+The normal direction to a space curve is:

+where $R = \kappa^{-1}$ is the radius of curvature (reciprocal curvature);